 Finally, on December 31, 1928, the U.S. Government purchased fifty-eight acres on Cape Kumukahi from the Hawaiian Trust Company for the sum of $500.
-During the following year, a thirty-two-foot wooden tower capped with an automatic acetylene gas light was built at the cape - not exactly the powerful landfall light the Lighthouse Board had envisioned years before.
+During the following year, a thirty-two-foot wooden tower capped with an automatic acetylene gas light was built at the cape for local use – not exactly the powerful landfall light the Lighthouse Board had envisioned years before.

 On January 13, 1960, a fiery fountain of lava, roughly half a mile long, shot up in a sugar cane field, two miles east of the lighthouse and just north of the town of Kapoho.
 Bulldozers and fire hoses were used in attempts to divert and harden the flow.
-On January 21, the flow appeared to be heading north away from the village and the station.
-However, during the next week, the lava turned south and started to encroach on the station grounds.
+On January 21, the flow appeared to be heading north away from the village and the station, however, during the next week, the lava turned south and started to encroach on the station grounds.
 Pestrella’s wife and infant son were evacuated, but Pestrella remained at the station saying, “When my backside feels hot, I’ll move on.
 Not till then!!”.

-On February 2, the heat from the flow caused the generator’s fuel tanks at the tower to explode and the light was extinguished.
+On February 2, the heat from the flow caused the generator’s fuel tanks at the tower to explode, and the light was extinguished.
 As the river of lava approached within a few feet of the tower, it remarkably divided into two streams that flowed past each side of the structure, leaving the tower unscathed.
-The Kapoho eruption had covered over 10 square kilometers and added two square kilometers of land to the island.
+The Kapoho eruption had covered over ten square kilometers and added two square kilometers of land to the island.

 Photo Gallery: 1